mviereck/x11docker/README.md

 # x11docker
-Run X applications and desktop environments in docker on a separate X11 server.<br>
+ - Run X applications and desktop environments in docker on a separate X11 server.<br>
-Useful to avoid security issues concerning X forwarding.<br>
+ - Useful to avoid security issues concerning X forwarding.<br>
-Doesn't need VNC or SSH. docker applications can directly access the new X server.<br>
+ - Doesn't need VNC or SSH. docker applications can directly access the new X server.<br>
+ - This software is in development and will have major changes in the next future.
+Please look at 'Known issues / ToDo' list before using it.

 #Usage
  - To run a docker image on a separate X server:<br>